DIY Design works… until it doesn’t.

 Here's how you know when to pass it to the pro's.

-There's so much that goes into a "successful brand"— especially when that brand lives somewhere like your website, where every word, image, font and color work together to form a positive first impression, let alone a connection.
+There's so much that goes into a "successful brand"— every word, image, font and color work together to form a positive first impression, let alone a connection.
 (No pressure, right?)

 Synergistic is the keyword, here.
 And, frankly— it’s the golden ticket to making DIY work for you.

-Each of those components should both support and amplify one another, like the synergy that can be found in an amazing group coaching session.
-If any one of those components is lacking, your brand will resonate that way, too.
+Each of those components— a clear depiction of your unique approach + your offering + visual design— should equally support and amplify one another, like the synergy that can be found in an amazing group coaching session.
+If any one of those components is lacking, the felt sense of your brand will, too.

 The good news/my unpopular opinion is, you can totally make a DIY brand work for your practice or business.

 That said, if you're looking to level up in a big way and show your clients the kind of experience they'll get when they work with you, a professionally designed brand can work wonders... but a Day Studios strategized brand can bring clarity and focus to your entire business.